Profitbase/Episode-Docs/articles/flow/actions/parquet/create-parquet-as-byte-array.md

-# Create Parquet as a byte array
+# Create Parquet file as a byte array

 Creates a Parquet file from a [DataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.idatareader) or [DataTable](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable) and returns the result as a byte array.

 <br/>